I came across a wonderful 19th century oil painting the other day and I just had to share it.

 The artist captures the Venetian architectural detail beautifully.
 Gothic arches inspired by the East (same style as the doge’s palace).
 On the left a typical Venetian chimney with a wide top – designed to direct dirty coal dust and smoke upwards and away from the houses, up into the sky, where winds would carry away the fumes and dust.

 It’s probably springtime.
 The tree on the left of the canal is covered in light green, youthful foliage.
 The shutters of the building opposite are open, to let in light and air.
 The sky is slightly brooding, clouds are building, perhaps there is a hint of humidity in the air.
 Mrs Passini, seated on a red velvet cushion, enjoys the view.
+A small wooden boat is moored at the side of the canal waiting for its next duty.
+Such magical memories of Venice!

 - Further reading on Venice here: Venice – there’s treasure in every church